About the Journal

 Content collection of the journal by digital preservation tools, it will be through the LOCKSS (Lots of Copies Keep Stuff Safe).

-The Brazilian Journal of Development (ISSN 2525-8761), edited by the Brazilian Journals Publicações de Periódicos e Editora Ltda.
-(CNPJ 32.432.868/0001-57), is an initiative of a group of Brazilian teachers that emerged independently and with the goal of disseminating knowledge in the area of development, both nationally and internationally.
+The Brazilian Journal of Health Review - BJHR (ISSN 2595-6825), edited by the Brazilian Journals Publicações de Periódicos e Editora Ltda.
+(CNPJ 32.432.868/0001-57), is an initiative of a group of Brazilian teachers, which emerged independently and with the goal of scientific knowledge in the area of health, both nationally and internationally.

-Mission: The mission of the BJD is to publish scientific research that presents relevant contributions to the advancement of developing knowledge.
+Mission: The mission of the BJHR is to publish scientific research that presents relevant contributions to the advancement of knowledge in the health area.

-Objective: The goal of the BJD is to contribute to the dissemination of scientific knowledge in the area of development, nationally and internationally.
+Objective: The objective of the BJHR is to contribute to the dissemination of scientific knowledge in the field of health, nationally and internationally.

-Target: BJD has as a target audience the entire national and international scientific community that researches development issues.
+Target: The BJHR has as a target audience the entire national and international scientific community that researches subjects related to health.